-Intangible assets subject to amortization consist of customer contracts and agent and customer relationships that have been acquired in business combinations.
+Intangible assets subject to amortization consist of agent and customer relationships, customer contracts, tradenames, and noncompetition agreements that have been acquired in business combinations.
 These assets are amortized either over the period of economic benefit or on a straight-line basis over the estimated useful lives of the related intangible asset.
 The estimated useful lives of these intangible assets range from three to nineteen years.
 The useful lives of acquired trademarks are indefinite and, therefore, not subject to amortization.

-Our identifiable intangible assets as of December 31, 2017 and 2016 are as follows (in thousands):
+Our identifiable intangible assets as of December 31, 2018 and 2017 are as follows (in thousands):

-2017 2016
+2018 2017

 Indefinite Lived Intangibles:

 Trademarks \$ 2,500 \$ 2,500

 Definite Lived Intangibles:

-Agent and customer relationships 65,060 65,060
+Agent and customer relationships 150,189 65,060

 Customer contracts 20,600 20,600

+Tradenames 2,000

+Non-compete agreements 1,110

-Less: accumulated amortization (56,901) (50,971)
+Less: accumulated amortization (62,624) (56,901)

-Intangible assets, net \$ 28,759 \$ 34,689
+Intangible assets, net \$ 111,275 \$ 28,759

-Total Identifiable Intangible Assets \$ 31,259 \$ 37,189
+Total Identifiable Intangible Assets \$ 113,775 \$ 31,259